Spearfoot/FreeNAS-scripts/README.md

 Saves your TrueNAS/FreeNAS system configuration files to a dataset you specify, by creating a tarball containing the SQLite configuration database (_freenas-v1.db_) and password secret seed encryption file (_pwenc_secret_).
 The tarball is suitable for use in restoring the configuration on TrueNAS/FreeNAS systems.

+**!!!
+Security Warning !!!**
+> The system configuration and password secret seed encryption file are sensitive information and should be stored on a dataset available only to system administrators!

 The backup database and tarball filenames are formed from the hostname, complete TrueNAS/FreeNAS version, date, and _tar_ or _db_ extension, in this format: _hostname-version-date.extension_.
 Here are examples from a recent backup on my server named _brutus_:

 ```